 The Moriones Festival is considered to be one of the most colourful festivals in the Philippines during the Lenten season.
 The province of Marinduque, becomes one of the top destinations in the country because of this event.
 Many tourists from all over the world visit the island every year to witness this very one of a kind and exceptional festivity.

-Moriones Festival will be celebrated on 14th of April-20th of April
+Moriones Festival 2015 will be celebrated on 30th of March to 5th of April

 Moriones Festival is annually celebrated during the Holy Week

 Moriones Festival is a Philippine folk-religious festival held every year during the Holy Week which begins on Holy Monday with the culmination on Easter Sunday.

 The word “Moriones” came from the root word Morion which means a mask or a visor in Spanish, a part of the primitive armor of a Roman soldier that covers the face.
 Moriones, consequently is described as the masked and costumed men who are penitents playing the role of the biblical Roman soldiers.
 Wearing these colourful costumes, painted masks and helmets, and radiantly colored tunics is formerly a traditional and ethnic practice and folk history but has now become a street festival.